Pioneer packs

 Day 1:

-Your tour starts from Silkeborg Harbor, where you'll get a basic overview of the map and route.
-You'll then sail north and pass through Kammerslusen, which is the only lock on the Gudenåen river and is definitely worth a visit.
+Your trip starts from Silkeborg Harbour, where you will receive a thorough review of maps and route.
+Then you sail north, and must therefore go through Kammerslusen, which is the only lock on the Gudenåen river, and it is definitely worth experiencing.

-You'll then sail past the Silkeborg Papirfabrik area, where you'll find Jysk Musik & Teaterhus, a cinema, hotel, restaurants and more.
-When you reach Silkeborg Langsø, turn right and shortly afterwards you'll be on a narrower Gudenå.
+Then you sail past the area by Silkeborg Papirfabrik, where Jysk Musik & Teaterhus, cinema, hotel, restaurants etc. are located.
+When you get to Silkeborg Langsø, you must turn right, and very shortly after you are on a narrower Gudenåen river.
 Take your time and let the current help you on your way.
-Just before Resenbro there is a rest area with a toilet on your left.
+A little before Resenbro there is a rest area with a toilet on your left side.

-After about 2.5 hours of sailing, you'll arrive at Sminge Lake, one of the best birdwatching spots along the Gudenåen river.
-After sailing through Sminge Lake, where you stay on the left side, the river will gather again and not long after you will arrive at the Sminge parking lot.
-Here you'll find the Bird Tower, which offers an impressive view of Sminge Lake.
+After about 2.5 hours of sailing, you will come to Sminge Sø, which is one of the best bird localities along the Gudenåen river.
+After you have sailed through Sminge Sø, where you keep to the left side, the river will gather again, and not long after you will arrive at Sminge P-plads.
+Here lies the Bird Tower, from which there is an impressive view over Sminge Sø.

 If you get hungry, stop by Svostrup Kro, one of the old Pramdrager Kroer - it is located about 800 meters ahead on the left, after Sminge Sø.

-Shortly after Svostrup Kro you'll pass Tvilum bridge, where a short distance after the bridge, there is a jetty where you can moor and follow the path 200 meters up to Tvilum Church.
-There is a rest area and toilets up by the church.
+Shortly after Svostrup Kro you will pass Tvilum bridge, where a short distance after the bridge, there is a landing bridge, where you can moor and follow the path 200 meters up to Tvilum Church.
+Here there is a rest area and toilets up by the church.

-A short distance after Tvilum Church, you'll see a white sign on your right, telling you that Teglgårdsparkens Nærkøbens & Grill is located here - another characteristic is that you'll see a fire pit in the meadow before Sankt Hans and then it will look like a flat area without trees and other things.
-You can stock up on provisions here.
+A short distance after Tvilum Church there will be a white sign on your right hand, which tells you that Teglgårdsparkens Nærkøb & Grill is located here - another characteristic is also that a bonfire can be seen on the meadow before Sankt Hans and after that it will look like a flat area without trees and anything else.
+You can stock up on supplies here.

-A little over an hour after Teglgårdsparken you will arrive at Kongensbro Teltplads, which is your accommodation for the night.
-The site is located just before the large bridge on your right.
+An hour after Teglgårdsparken you arrive at Kongensbro Teltplads, which is your place to stay for the night.
+The square is located just before the large bridge on your right side.

 Easy and simple - order and have dinner and/or breakfast delivered from Teglgårdsparkens Nærkøbens & Grill by phone: +45 27 84 78 81 - please order at least the day before so they know it will be delivered.